MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/architecture--usb-type-c-in-a-windows-system.md

 ---
 Description: Describes a typical hardware design of a USB Type-C system and the Microsoft-provided drivers that support the hardware components.
-title: Architecture: USB Type-C design for a Windows system
+title: Architecture of USB Type-C design for a Windows system
 ---

 # Architecture: USB Type-C design for a Windows system